Small Habits, Big Results: The Compound Effect

 Show Notes

-Darren Hardy wrote an entire book about a concept most people understand intellectually but fail to apply: small, consistent actions compound into extraordinary results over time.
+Darren Hardy wrote an entire book about a concept most people understand but fail to apply: small, consistent actions compound into extraordinary results over time.
 The compound effect isn't dramatic.
 It's not exciting on day one.
 But five years in, the gap between someone who applied it and someone who didn't is enormous.

 This principle is the engine behind every successful real estate portfolio.